leandrofmoraes/leandrofmoraes/README.md

 - 🕵️‍♂️ I’m currently looking for a job
 - 👨‍🎓 I’m currently a university student
+- 📚 I'm Studying Computer Engineering and Computer Programming.
+- 🖥️ I love learning how computers work and everything I can do with them.
 - 🌎 I'm Brazilian
 - 🎮 My favorite games are: Dark Souls series, Doom and Magic The Gathering